openhab/website/blog/2025-07-21-openhab-5-0-release.md

 Our [openHAB web UIs](https://github.com/openhab/openhab-webui) have received xxx pull requests, including xxx bug fixes and xxx enhancements resulting in xx,yyy lines of code added.

-It is worth to mention, that [our other repositories](https://github.com/openhab) have also received numerous contributions (e.g. documentation), but listing them all would probably be too much here.
+It is worth mentioning that [our other repositories](https://github.com/openhab) have also received numerous contributions (e.g. documentation), but listing them all would probably be too much here.
 Many thanks to all our contributors for driving openHAB forward!

 Again, it is time to shout out to our top code contributors per repository (having done the most commits) for this new release: